LIBOL/SOL/README.md

 SOL is released under the Apache 2.0 open source license.

-Please cite SOL in your publications if it helps as follows:

-Original Software Publication in
+SOL has been published as Original Software Publication in Neurocomputing Journal

-Neurocomputing

 Volume 260, 18 October 2017

-SOL: A library for scalable online learning algorithms
+"SOL: A library for scalable online learning algorithms"

 Yue Wu, Steven C.H.
 Hoi, Chenghao Liu , Jing Lu, Doyen Sahoo, Nenghai Yu,

 https://doi.org/10.1016/j.neucom.2017.03.077

+Please cite SOL in your publications if it helps:

 ```
 @article{sol2017,
   title={SOL: A Library for Scalable Online Learning Algorithms},